Our 3 Phase Plan To Get You Trading The Emini Futures Like A Pro – 100% Mechanical!

 6.)
 Parabolic Stop Alerts

-In addition to the normal trailing stop the system may at times generate a Parabolic Stop recommendation.
-This occurs when we see price momentum and trajectory accelerate quickly to extremely Overbought/Oversold, i.e. unsustainable short term levels.
+In addition to the normal Trailing Stop the system may at times generate an optional Parabolic Stop recommendation.
+This situation occurs when we see price momentum and trajectory accelerate very quickly to extremely Overbought/Oversold, i.e. unsustainable short term levels.
 A trader can use the parabolic stop on their entire position to squeeze out final profits after a good run or use it as a protection level on a portion of the trade holding the remainder with the normal trailing stop.
 Parabolic Stops only get issued when market momentum is extreme.
-(Note: The Parabolic Stop levels are currently issued through the System Notes Section of the desktop alert software)
+(Note: The Parabolic Stop levels are ONLY issued through the System Notes Section of the desktop alert software)

 7.)
 Confirming Trade Entries

-When the system issues a Trade Price Barrier alert this is not to be interpreted as an entry signal.
-Instead this price level is a reference point which we use to confirm our entries.
+When the system issues a Trade Price Barrier alert this is NOT to be interpreted as the final entry signal.
+Instead this price level is a reference point which we will use to CONFIRM our entries.
 The Trade Price Barrier represents a “Line-in-the-sand” or “Price level to beat” before we pull the trigger.
-The basic trade entry confirmation is to wait for a 1 minute bar close PAST the Trade Price Barrier AFTER the alert is received.
-(Note: You may see 1 minute closes past the barrier before the alert was received.
-These are NOT valid.)
-You must wait for a 1 minute closing bar AFTER you receive the alert.
+The basic system trade entry confirmation is to wait for a 1 minute bar close PAST the Trade Price Barrier AFTER the alert is received.
+If you wish to follow the system mechanically you must wait for a 1 minute closing bar AFTER you receive the alert price level.
+Click Here for more detail on the Entry Confirmation strategy.

 Winning Over The Series